MinKhantKyaw5006/CrudAppProject/socialmediaweb/README.md

 1. Title
 2. Author
-3. Photo/Vieo
+3. Photo/Video

 ### `Comment`
-Comment modal will have
+Comment model will have

 1. Timestamp
 2. Author
 3. The post being commented on

 ### `chat`
-This is possible additional modal during the development
+This is possible additional model during the development

 ## Application Workflow